ygalanak/DataAnalysisTemplate/README.md

     - `make bib`: Extract bibliography references to a standalone `.bib` file
     - `make count`: Count the words in the manuscript
     - `make clean`: Remove all output files
+    - `maek all`: Creates all the files above

     Through the magic of `make`, you can combine any of these, like `make html docx tex` or `make html msdocx mstex`, etc.